-This year I have so many things to be grateful for and I want to share some of them with you, both as a kind of chronicle of the year I’ve had and also as an example of things to look at in your life to try and find a little more gratitude.
+I have so many things to be grateful for and I want to share some of them with you, both as a kind of chronicle of the year I’ve had and also as an example of things to look at in your life to try and find a little more gratitude.

 This one is thanks to my husband’s new job.
 I have some chronic health concerns that haven’t been properly managed as our insurance didn’t cover most of what I needed.
 We also have an autistic son who has services and medications that would be thousands of dollars a month without our insurance.
 We are truly lucky to be able to access the care that we need and know that in an emergency we will be ok.

-Our oldest is 8 and is a little rat terrier named Lucy.
+Our oldest is 10 and is a little rat terrier named Lucy.
 She is a burrower and always demands to be under a blanket with someone.
-She sleeps with my husband and I each night, covered up and cuddled close.
+She sleeps with my husband and me each night, covered up and cuddled close.

-Kita is 6 and is an Akita-Shepherd.
+Kita is 8 and is an Akita-Shepherd.
 She is beautiful but also the sweetest most gentle dog I’ve ever met.
 She is protective of each of us, but my son gets particular attention.
 If he has a lot of anxiety or has a meltdown, she is right there encouraging him to hold her and calm himself.
 Even if he’s very loud she still does her self-appointed job of helping him through it.

+My mom, my sister and I send snaps every day of each of our lives, it’s like a little look into our realities and I cherish it.
 I love that I can see everyone’s kids and pets and dinners on Facebook.
 It is a wonderful way to stay close to people you love but can’t see in person as often as you’d like.
 It’s also a great way to find support and friendship in such a busy time.